 The most relevant change for all billing of digital goods, including online media content, is most definitely the revised Payment Services Directive (PSD2), implemented in all European Union (EU) member states.
 Although the date of implementation, namely the 13th January 2018, seems far away, it is vital to be ready and comply with all 117 articles, separating the wheat from the chaff.
 The PSD2 will truly be a game changer in the industry, and many direct carrier billing providers will be filtered, due to not being fit for the new regulative environment.
 Only regulated suppliers will be able to operate, this wasn’t the case with the initial PSD.
 Direct Carrier Billing is statued as a regulated payment instrument in the new regulation, under strictly defined regulations.
 The new governance will bring a large shift to the world of direct carrier billing, which previously has seen a lack in regulations and control.
 A fundamental piece of PSD2 is the product of a review of the original Payment Services Directive and requires payment service providers (PSPs) to make a significant number of changes to existing operations.
 The main objective is to make payments safer, increase consumers’ protection and advance innovation in an increasingly integrated EU single market.
 The Austrian Financial Market Authority (FMA) granted DIMOCO a payment service license by back in January 2016 and the license was then passported to all EU and EEA member countries, meaning the institute is deemed fit as a FinTech for direct carrier billing of micropayment transactions across Europe.

-Although this all may sound daunting, as long as merchants have the right PSP and DCB partner, most importantly licenced, in addition understanding the directive in its depth and complying with the regulations, there is nothing to worry about!
+Although this all may sound daunting, as long as merchants have the right PSP and DCB partner, most importantly licensed, in addition understanding the directive in its depth and complying with the regulations, there is nothing to worry about!

 You can have a state-of-the-art website, an exciting product, even an amazing marketing and sales team; you will not reach your revenue goals if you offer credit cards as your only payment option.
 It is a simple equation: users cannot pay with something they do not have and will not if they find the checkout process too much hassle.
 We never tire to repeat how low the credit card penetration, especially compared to the US, in Europe actually is.
-Italy for example stands at only 40 percent, Poland at 17 percent and Hungary at 11 percent.
+Italy, for example, stands at only 40 percent, Poland at 17 percent and Hungary at 11 percent.
 The beauty of DCB is that it is fast and anonymous and therefore a perfect match for the online media industry.

 Whilst hugely responsible for boosting conversion rates that typically occur, resulting in a significant revenue uplift as the payment is easily facilitated by a simple one click (trans-) action, it is ideal for impulse purchases, available on all mobile devices.
 All facilitated by a single API connection to bill customers internationally.